RecipeShare Test Kitchen

 For a vegetarian-friendly rennet, choose a suitable soft herb cheese or use garlic-herb cream cheese.

-Make the sauce just before serving and keep warm; it firms up as it cools—loosen with 1–2 tbsp hot water.
+Make the sauce just before serving and keep warm; it firms up as it cools, so loosen with hot water.

 We use affiliate links, which may earn us a small commission at no extra cost to you.

 Add 1 tbsp (15 ml) oil.
-Sear cabbage wedges cut-side down with 1/4 tsp salt for ~3 minutes until browned.
+Sear cabbage wedges cut-side down with 1/4 tsp salt for about 3 minutes until browned.

-Flip, season with remaining 1/4 tsp salt, sear 3 minutes more.
+Flip, season with remaining 1/4 tsp salt, and sear 3 minutes more.

 Pour in 1/3 cup (80 ml) water, cover, and transfer to the oven for 20 minutes.

-Uncover, flip wedges, and roast 20 minutes more until tender and caramelised.
+Uncover, flip wedges, and roast 20 minutes more until tender and caramelized.

 In a small pan, warm 1/2 tbsp (7.5 ml) oil over medium-high.
-Sauté garlic and chopped spring onions for ~1 minute.
+Saute garlic and chopped spring onions for about 1 minute.

 Add lemon juice and 2 tbsp (30 ml) water; stir.
-Add honey and a pinch of salt; cook 1–2 minutes.
+Add honey and a pinch of salt; cook 1 to 2 minutes.

 Stir in Boursin until melted and silky.
 Thin with hot water 1 tbsp at a time to a pourable cream.
 Keep warm.